 How are contracts enforced?

-Union stewards play a crucial role in contract enforcement, as this this contract memorializes (Article 9, Section 6).
+Union stewards play a crucial role in contract enforcement, as this contract memorializes (Article 9, Section 6).
 In addition to the work of stewards, most contracts establish at least one committee, a Labor Management Committee (Article 9, Section 7.
-Between negotiations, LMC meetings are used to discuss questions or issues related to implementation of the contract, or general workplace issues.
+Between negotiations, LMC meetings are used to discuss questions or issues related to the implementation of the contract, or general workplace issues.

 Contracts are also enforced through the grievance and arbitration clause.
 The grievance and arbitration language lays out a process to raise and resolve disagreements in contract interpretation, including violations of the contract.
 An employee is encouraged to try to address the matter directly with their supervisor (Article 8, Section 1a) and then involve a show steward or paid union staffer (Article 8, Section 1b).
 A union rep may also recommend bringing issues to the Labor Management Committee to try to resolve before escalating to a mediator or arbitrator (Section 1e).
 The process tends to look pretty similar across union contracts and industries, though there are specific timeframes to be mindful of in each contract (in this case, either party has 30 days to escalate to arbitration) (Article 8, Section 1e).